Sanjivani (2019 TV series): Reception

-The Quint quoted it as high on drama and style and stated, "The star-studded cast and the nostalgia factor are the driving force for this show at the outset.
+Sanjifani had a positive reception.
+The Times of India said, "Sanjivani has a fresh feel, stylish look and quite a colourful touch."
+Comparing the previous version, they said, "We love the fresh take and the colourful palette this season.
+The very feel of the hospital is very modern compared to previous season's minimalistic look of the doctors and has been made keeping in mind the latest trends."
+The Quint noted that it is high on drama and style and stated, "The star-studded cast and the nostalgia factor are the driving force for this show at the outset.
 Surbhi and Namit's love-hate relationship will surely be the key interest point for the viewers going forward.
 The show feels high on style and swaps charm for impact.
 The writing is full of broad strokes, especially in terms of characterization."